QubitPi/packer-plugin-qubitpi/.web-docs/README.md

 }
 ```

-Alternatively, you can use `packer plugins install` to manage installation of this plugin.
+Alternatively, we can use `packer plugins install` to manage installation of this plugin.

 ```sh
 $ packer plugins install github.com/QubitPi/hashicorp-aws